roalyr/GDTLancer-game-design/GDD-COMBINED-TEXT.md

 * **Teach Core Mechanics:** Introduce Action Checks, the `Risky`/`Cautious` system, and core resources (FP, WP, TU).
 * **Show the Gameplay Loop:** Demonstrate how to accept a goal, travel, perform actions, and receive a reward.
-* **Introduce the Setting:** Convey the pragmatic culture, resource scarcity, and the "Lancer" combat mindset through action.
+* **Introduce the Setting:** Convey the pragmatic culture, resource scarcity, and the "Preservation Convention" mindset through action.
 * **Provide a Clear Next Step:** End the tutorial with a clear, player-driven objective.

 ## 2. Onboarding Philosophy

 * **Guided, Not Forced:** Give the player a clear starting goal within a small, controlled area, but allow for experimentation.
 * **Learn by Doing:** Introduce mechanics as they are needed.
 Explain the Action Check when the player first needs to make one.
-* **Contextual Introduction:** Frame the tutorial within a simple story that organically reveals aspects of the game's lore and culture.
+* **Contextual Introduction:** Frame the tutorial within a simple story that organically reveals aspects of the game's setting and culture.

 ## 3. Onboarding Scenario: "The First Contract"

 This scenario introduces the player to the game's core loop and establishes their place in the world.

 * **Setup:** The player is a new pilot with a basic, second-hand ship, docked at a small habitat.
-Their mentor, a senior 'Voyager' engineer, guides them through their first official contract.
-This immediately grounds the player in the generational lore.
+Their mentor, a senior, experienced engineer, guides them through their first official contract.
+This immediately grounds the player in the pragmatic, hands-on culture of the sector.

 * **Step 1: The Mentor & The Goal**
-    * The Mentor NPC gives the player a simple contract: retrieve a specific, salvageable component from a nearby, stable debris field.
+    * The Mentor NPC gives the player a simple contract: a rival salvage crew has disabled a small cargo drone but failed to secure it.
+The drone is now adrift at a known coordinate.
+The player's contract is to fly to the drone and retrieve its secure data core.
-    * **Introduces:** The Goal System, basic dialogue interaction.
+    * **Introduces:** The Goal System, basic dialogue interaction, and the setting's focus on salvage.

 * **Step 2: Travel & Time**
-    * The mentor instructs the player to fly to the debris field.
+    * The mentor instructs the player to fly to the drone's coordinates.
 The flight is short and direct.
     * **Introduces:** Basic Piloting controls, the concept of spending Time Units (TU), and the Time Clock.

 * **Step 3: The First Action Check**
-    * At the debris field, the player must scan for the component.
+    * Upon arriving, the player finds the drone, but its data port is damaged.
+The player must use their ship's tools to carefully access the core.
 This is their first **Action Check**.
-    * **Introduces:** The Action Check mechanic, the `Risky`/`Cautious` choice, and the use of Focus Points (FP).
+    * **Introduces:** The Action Check mechanic, the `Risky`/`Cautious` choice, and how tools are used to solve problems.

-* **Step 4: A Minor Complication**
-    * The component is found, but it's stuck under a larger piece of debris.
-The player must use their ship's manipulator arm to carefully pry it loose.
-This requires another Action Check.
-    * **Introduces:** How tools are used to solve problems; reinforces the Action Check mechanic.

-* **Step 5: Controlled Conflict**
+* **Step 4: Controlled Conflict**
-    * On the return trip, a lone scavenger in a poorly-maintained ship intercepts them and demands the component.
+    * Just as the player secures the core, the rival salvage ship (a lone scavenger) that originally disabled the drone returns and demands the core.
 This is a controlled combat tutorial.
-    * The mentor advises the player to disable the scavenger's ship (reduce its hull to zero) without completely destroying it, calling annihilation "wasteful."
+    * The mentor advises the player to disable the scavenger's ship (reduce its hull to zero) without completely destroying it, calling annihilation "wasteful" and "a good way to get a bad reputation."
-    * **Introduces:** The Combat Module, targeting the enemy hull, and the core principle of the Lancer Doctrine (avoiding destruction to preserve assets).
+    * **Introduces:** The Combat Module, targeting the enemy hull, and the core principle of the Preservation Convention (avoiding destruction to preserve assets).

+* **Step 5: The Narrative Resolution (The Payoff)**
+    * After the rival ship is neutralized (Hull Integrity at 0), the **Narrative Action** menu appears.
+The mentor explains this is where the "real work" is done.
+    * The player is presented with options like **"Assess the Aftermath"** and **"Claim Wreckage"**.
+    * The mentor guides them to **"Assess the Aftermath"**.
+The player makes an Action Check (using their `Tactics Skill`).
+    * **Outcome (example):** On a Success, the mentor says, "Good.
+You scanned their ship data.
+They're small-time, no faction.
+As per convention, activate their distress beacon.
+We have what we came for."
+    * **Introduces:** The core TTRPG loop: **Skill-based play followed by TTRPG-style narrative resolution.** It shows *how* you handle a disabled vessel (assess it and leave it for recovery, as per the Convention).

 * **Step 6: The Reward & Next Steps**
-    * The player returns the component to the mentor.
+    * The player returns the data core to the mentor.
 They receive their first **Wealth Point (WP)** as payment.
     * The mentor congratulates them and points them to the station's job board, explaining how to find new contracts.
     * **Introduces:** The Wealth (WP) resource and the systems for finding new, player-driven goals.
-The tutorial is now complete, and the player is free to choose their next action.
+The tutorial is now complete.

 --- Start of ./6-GDD-Lore-Narrative-Borders.md ---

 # GDTLancer - Narrative Borders of the Simulation

-**Version:** 1.1
+**Version:** 1.2
-**Date:** August 1, 2025
+**Date:** October 31, 2025
-**Related Documents:** 0.1-GDD-Main.md (v1.8), 6.1-GDD-Lore-Background.md (v1.6)
+**Related Documents:** 0.1-GDD-Main.md (v1.9), 6.1-GDD-Lore-Background.md (v1.7)

 ## 1. Purpose & Philosophy